 When it comes to cleaning, there are correct ways and there are incorrect ways.
-Many will simply clean with a one-does-all product and a cloth to clean all areas within their business – whereas professional cleaning providers will have different products and cloths for different areas of a business.
+Many will simply clean with a one-does-all product to clean all areas within their business – whereas professional cleaning providers will have different products and cloths for different areas of a business.

 But when cleaning do your cleaners know their blue cloths from their red?

 all of our cleaning staff are provided 1-2-1 training on how to use our colour coded cloth system to prevent cross-contamination between surfaces.

 So, what do the different colour cloths mean?